Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 Meet Legal Requirements for Discovery

-What Should Your Retention Policy Include?
+What Should a Data Retention Policy Include?

 The design of retention policies depends on the size of your organization and the scope of your data processing.
 That said, every policy should cover the following elements: